FAIRDataTeam/FAIRDataTrain/README.md

-# FAIRDataTrain
+# FAIR Data Train

-FAIR Data Train
+This repository includes the code and documentation of the FAIR Data Train platform.